Poor little rich girl. That’s me.

 “Can I get you anything Miss Sophie?” asks Griff, one of the crew that are there to see I and my father and step-mother want for nothing.
 I just shake my head instead of just saying what I really feel – a new life.
 My father and step-mother have gone off with two of their so called friends to some fancy restaurant with lots of Michelin stars.

-I hate my new step-mother, simpering blond Tracey tart.
+I hate my new step-mother, simpering blond Tracey bimbo.
 Spends all her time tarting herself up, pampering herself, bossing all the staff round and crawling up to my Dad.
 Mind you she gets what she deserves, he treats her just like he treats everyone else.
 They say its because he’s so single-minded that he’s so successful.
-And it’s amazing how much power wealth gives, how many doors are opened, tickets to the Cup Final, men’s final at Wimbledon, dinners with MP’s just to name a few that spring to mind.
+And it’s amazing how much power wealth gives, how many doors are opened, tickets to the Cup Final, men’s final at Wimbledon, dinners with MP’s, just to name a few that spring to mind.

 “Hyia darling on your own are ya?”

-I ignore this.
+I ignored this.

 “We won’t hurt you, honest.”